CC Recurring Charges

 Date Filter: Filter the list by patients with a recurring charge date that is on or after the entered date.

-Clinic Filter: Check All or select one or more clinics to filter the list by patients with the selected default clinic or the clinic assigned to the patient's payment plan (if the payment plan is set up for recurring charges).
+Clinic Filter: Check All or select one or more clinics to filter the list by.
+Clinics are determined by the clinic associated with the credit card token.

 Selected: The number of charges that are currently selected for processing.